Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Intel Layer

-An analytics feature in Meridian Guard that aggregates session history into actionable intelligence.
+An analytics feature included in Meridian Core (on every plan, Guard included) that aggregates session history into actionable intelligence.
 It includes: Monthly Digest — a behavioral grade and trend summary across the prior month; Weekday Patterns — which days of the week historically show higher or lower PSI for that trader; PSI × P&L Correlation — whether Stable sessions produce better trading outcomes than Critical sessions for this individual; Today's Risk Brief — a pre-session summary generated each morning from the trader's own historical data.

 Behavioral Risk Management